-Generalist Skills Advanced Generalist Skills Collect and organize data, and apply critical thinking to interpret information from clients and constituencies.
-Apply knowledge of human behavior and the social environment, person- in-environment, and other multidisciplinary theoretical frameworks in the analysis of assessment data from clients and constituencies.
+Generalist Skills Advanced Generalist Skills • Collect and organize data, and apply critical thinking to interpret information from clients and constituencies.
+All Generalist skills AND • Apply knowledge of human behavior and the social environment, person- in-environment, and other multidisciplinary theoretical frameworks in the analysis of assessment data from clients and constituencies.
+Perform holistic, comprehensive assessments, considering how diversity, difference, and oppression has shaped the life experiences of client constituencies.
 Develop mutually agreed-on intervention goals and objectives based on the critical assessment of strengths, needs, and challenges within clients and constituencies.
 Select appropriate intervention strategies based on the assessment, research knowledge, and values and preferences of clients and constituencies.
-All Generalist skills AND Perform holistic, comprehensive assessments, considering how diversity, difference, and oppression has shaped the life experiences of client constituencies.
 Plan interventions that are in response to holistic assessments (Gibbs, Locke, Lohmann, 1990).
 When assessments reveal problems not easily solved, frame the problem differently, opening up to new possibilities for creative problem solving (Lavitt, 2009).
-Use supervision and consultation to develop and communicate self- awareness to challenge biases and beliefs that could influence assessment.
+Use supervision and consultation to develop and communicate self-awareness to challenge biases and beliefs that could influence assessment.